ScheduleOpt/optalcp-benchmarks/benchmarks/vrp-tw/README.md

 ## Scaling

 Some known solutions give a non-integer path length, but OptalCP works only with integers.
 To get higher precision, all the input values can be multiplied by a constant factor given by `--scale <number>`.
 The objective value is increased by the scaling factor, too.

-## Makespan objective

-The default objective is to minimize the total length of the routes.
-However, there is also an option `--objective makespan` to minimize the length of the longest route.
-In this case, we compute when the last vehicle returns to the depot.

-Note that the makespan objective includes service times.
-In contrast, the default objective "path" deduces the service times from the total durations of the routes.

 ## Symmetry breaking